SEND and Inclusion

 “A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.

-A child of compulsory school age or a young person has a learning difficulty or disability if he or she -
+A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

-• Has a significantly greater difficulty in learning than the majority of others of the same age, or
+• Has a significantly greater difficulty in learning than the majority of others of the same age

 The Leeds Local Offer